-8.0 CONCLUSIONS
+10.0 CONCLUSIONS

-Overall, the EMS for the PDP at Volkswagen AG conforms to the ISO 14001:2015 standard as defined in the agreed upon Audit Criteria.
-Bureau Veritas would like to note that many of the departments, functions, and responsibilities that were reviewed during the audit continue to be modified and optimized and their implementation continues to progress.
-As shown in Table 5 above, Bureau Veritas has identified opportunities for improvement where Volkswagen AG can potentially improve the effectiveness of the EMS.
+Overall, the EMS for EEO conforms to the ISO 14001:2015 standard as defined in the agreed upon Audit Criteria.
+Bureau Veritas would like to note that many of the departments, functions, and responsibilities that were reviewed during the audit continue to mature and their implementation is progressing.
+As shown in Table 5 above, Bureau Veritas has identified opportunities for improvement where VWGoA can potentially improve the effectiveness of the EMS.

-Taking into consideration the timeline of the PDP (several years) and the implementation of the revised version, which was reviewed as part of this EMS audit, some vehicles approved for sale in the USA could have been partly developed under a former version of the PDP, which was not required to be assessed under the Third Partial Consent Decree.
-Nevertheless, within Bureau Veritas' scope the emission test benches were assessed and underwent random sampling.
-No deviations from the specifications were observed.
-The vehicles that were approved for sale in the US (after the new version of the PDP was implemented) were tested on these test benches in compliance with the homologation-specific specifications for exhaust emission measuring equipment; and should therefore meet the US emissions requirements.
+Taking into consideration the timeline of the PDP (several years) and the implementation of the revised version, which was reviewed as part of the EMS audit, some vehicles approved for sale in the USA could have been partly developed under a former version of the PDP, which was not required to be assessed under the Third Partial Consent Decree.
+Considering that no test bench audit (VWGoA) occurred in 2018 (due to no certification testing executed by VWGoA) as well as the positive audits of test benches at Volkswagen AG/AUDI AG in 2018 and at VWGoA in 2017 where no deviations were observed, the vehicles that were approved for sale in the US (after the new version of the PDP was implemented) should therefore meet the US emissions requirements.
 However, Bureau Veritas makes no warranty or guarantee that all Volkswagen vehicles meet all applicable US emissions laws or regulations.

-Based on the audit, Volkswagen AG's recently updated PDP for vehicles sold in the US should meet the intended outcomes of an effective environmental management system including:
+Based on the audit, the EMS for VWGoA vehicles sold in the US should meet the intended outcomes of an effective environmental management system including:

-- enhancement of environmental performance; - fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US; - achievement of performance improvement goals specific to the EMS.
+enhancement of environmental performance

+- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US - achievement of performance improvement goals specific to the EMS.

-9.0 RECOMMENDED FUTURE AUDIT ACTIVITIES
+11.0 RECOMMENDED FUTURE AUDIT ACTIVITIES

-As contractually agreed, Bureau Veritas will continue to assess the implementation and development of Volkswagen AG's EMS through follow-up audits scheduled in 2019.
+As contractually agreed, Bureau Veritas will continue to assess the implementation and development of the EEO EMS through a follow-up audit scheduled in 2019.
 This should allow the Audit Team to evaluate the continuous improvement of the management system.